-In an election year dominated by slogans, one soared above the rest: “Make America Great Again”.
+In a world dominated by hashtags and slogans, one has soared above the rest: “Make America Great Again.”

 The slogan could—and probably does—imply many different things.
 At the root of all possible meanings, however, is the premise that making the nation greater than it’s ever been—and making any country greater than it’s ever been—lies in returning to our roots.

 Millions of Americans reportedly believe their jobs have been taken by people willing to work for less, or by individuals producing products overseas that current Americans or their parents once produced in the land of the free.
 Many citizens celebrated—but some were suspicious of—a number of reported deals reached recently to bring billions in cash home to America to spur manufacturing growth, only to discover that automation is the buzzword of the day.

 We feel the threat on many fronts.
 Untiring robots quietly replace 16 human jobs per robot in a packing plant; agribusiness strips the need for human pickers in the field.
 Artificial intelligence eliminates the roles that call for human judgment.
 Most vulnerable are transportation jobs, but retail and fast-food workers are being replaced by impersonal technology that never asks for a raise or ever needs health insurance.